Movement and Bulk

 Flying Move

-Collisions at high speed are dangerous, and will do damage to the the flying person or creature, and anyone or anything they, hit based on the relative speed at the moment of impact.
-If subjected to the trip effect or put in the down state while flying the character or creature is subjected to a forced deceleration equal to their Sprint Move and continues moving in a straight line until they are able to spend 2 Action to 'get up' from the down state.
+Collisions at high speed are dangerous, and will do damage to the the flying person or creature, and anyone or anything they hit based on the relative speed at the moment of impact.
+If subjected to the trip effect or put in the down state while flying the character or creature is subjected to a forced deceleration equal to their Sprint Move and continues moving in a straight line until they are able to spend 2 Actions to 'get up' from the down state.

 Travel Distance